-Are you looking to start a side gig in 2017?
+Are you looking to start a side gig this year?
 But the thought of doing so when you already have a full-time job and/or kids immediately makes your chest feel tight?

 Take a breath and relax, because today we’ve got Chant’l Martin from Thrive Lounge to talk to us about how to start a side gig while working full-time AND taking care of kids!

 In 2013, I was drowning.
 I was fresh out of college and had no idea how to do this “adulting” thing everyone else around me seemed to be doing so well.
 I didn’t understand my money (other than I wasn’t making enough of it) and I was stuck in survival mode, trying to grab onto anything that would help me stay afloat for one. more. month.
 Unfortunately for me, that something happened to be credit cards.

 After a few months of robbing Peter to pay Paul, I decided that I, too, would start a side gig.

 Everyone’s doing it.
 It can’t be too hard, right?

 I started 2 companies that failed miserably, one that worked for me, and then one that hit it out of the ball park (and I’m riding that gravy train straight to the bank).
 In the process, I learned that it IS possible to start a side gig, with a full time job, and very little money – oh – and with a kid.
 I’m also going to throw in single mom because if you think you have room to make excuses, I’m letting you know right now, it doesn’t matter your circumstances – you, too, can start a side gig.

 Okay – now that that’s out of the way, let’s get to the good stuff.

 How do you make this magical money making machine happen – minus the two miserable failures (because I’m sure you guys can live without those)?